 Proud Partner of the Western Force

-The new Multiple Sclerosis Centre of WA (MSWA) in Butler consisted of two separate buildings and a new carpark.
+The new MSWA Butler High Support and Services Centre consisted of two separate buildings and a new carpark.
 The construction of the two buildings ran concurrently and was completed over a 46-week period.
 The facility consisted of a new administration and accommodation block.

 The accommodation block was a traditional brick envelope with timber truss and colorbond roofing.
 Electrical works were specialised to accommodate the 10 residents that would end up calling the new facility their home.
 The buildings mechanical, lighting, nurse call, door control and television systems were all integrated and operational from iPads for ease of use for the residents.
 This formed a very intricate part of the project and required high amounts of coordination and communication between PS Structures and all the subcontractors involved.